bitcoin/bitcoin/src/univalue/README.md

 ## Library usage

-This is a fork of univalue used by Bitcoin Core.
+This is a fork of univalue used by Widecoin Core.
 It is not maintained for usage by other projects.
 Notably, the API may break in non-backward-compatible ways.

 Other projects looking for a maintained library should use the upstream